peter4k/react-native-backbone/README.md

-# React-native-rest-kit
+# react-native-backbone

-As react native does not support Node.js HTTP module, I create this simple experiemental rest kit using the built in "fetch" method.
+As react native does not support Node.js HTTP module, react-native-backbone helps you to connect to your REST api or localStorage much easier using the same concept of Backbone models and collections.
-* The purpose of this kit is to build a backbone-like model structure.
-So that you can simply call "save", "update", "fetch" method on each model.
+* You can simply call "save", "fetch", "destroy" method on each model to sycn them to your REST api.
+* "fetch" collections from REST api.
+* Using model.get() to retrieve data from model
 * Add an extra layer of the fetch method to check if the status API returns is not 200.
 Returns an json file instead of response object.

 To do:
-* Implement "collection"
-* Implement event listeners
+* syncronize with localStorage

 1. [Setup](https://github.com/peter4k/react-native-rest-kit#install)
 2. [RestKit.Model](https://github.com/peter4k/react-native-rest-kit#restkitmodel)